ArnauDagger/components-repository/README.txt

 e.g.

-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+1. Upload `components` folder to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
-1. Place `<?php do_action('plugin_name_hook'); ?>` in your templates

 == Frequently Asked Questions ==

-= A question that someone might have =

-An answer to that question.

-= What about foo bar? =

-Answer to foo bar dilemma.
+= If i uninstall the plugin do i lose all the data inserted into the custom database table? =

+Yes, uninstalling deletes the database table created by this plugin and all of it's entries.

+= Do I have to insert every component as a product first? =

+Yes, In order for this plugin to work you need to first create the product that then will be associated as a component to it's "parent" product.

 == Screenshots ==